SleepyFool-gh/Sleepy_macros/readme.md

-# SleepyFool's Twine SugarCube macros & other things
+# SleepyFool's macros & other things

 A motley library of author tools with dubious value